Vivianwcao/ELM-OLAP-Data-Pipeline/README.md

 ---

-## Background & Business Problem
+## Background

 ELM manages well abandonment projects in Alberta for several major oil and gas buyers, including companies like Harvest Operations.
 For every job, ELM coordinates field contractors, tracks daily operational costs, and generates final invoice packages.
 Over four years, field supervisors created more than 750 Excel workbooks, each representing a single well abandonment project.
 The files were stored individually in a shared Google Drive folder.

-Extracting value from this dataset presented three core challenges:

-1. **Visual form layouts instead of standard spreadsheets:** The workbooks were designed as multi page forms rather than traditional spreadsheets.
-Data was scattered across merged cells, labels, and fixed form layouts, so extracting it required cell level parsing instead of reading rows and columns.

-2. **Dirty and inconsistent human entries:** Because the files were filled out by hand by different operators across different sites over four years, the data entries were messy, inconsistent, and full of small human variations.
-Important information could not simply be pulled and used directly for analysis.

-3. **No portfolio level reporting:** A project manager could open a single file to check one well, but answering bigger questions across the entire portfolio of 750 abandoned wells was extremely difficult:
+## Business Problem

+Before this project, ELM could review individual well records by opening each Excel workbook manually, but they did not have a centralized view across their entire project portfolio.

+The business needed answers to questions such as:

-* Which wells exceeded their Authorization for Expenditure budget, and by how much?
+1. Which wells exceeded their Authorization for Expenditure (AFE) budget, and by how much?

-* What was the total spend per contractor across all jobs?
+2. What was the total cost by contractor across all completed projects?

-* How many wells encountered regulatory issues like failed pressure tests, leaky casing, or parted tubing?
+3. How many wells encountered regulatory issues such as failed pressure tests, leaky casing, or parted tubing?

-* How many plugs were set across the portfolio, at what depths, and did they pass compliance checks?
+4. What were the average operational requirements across projects, such as plug counts, depths, and material usage?

-* Which wells were completed versus those with outstanding work?
+5. Which wells were completed, and which still had outstanding work?

-Answering these questions meant opening hundreds of workbooks one at a time, which was not practical.
-ELM needed a way to consolidate the data into a searchable dataset so project managers could compare budgets, contractor costs, operational issues, and well completion status across the entire portfolio.
+Opening and comparing hundreds of workbooks manually was not practical.
+ELM needed a reporting system that could continuously consolidate new project files and provide portfolio-level analytics for budgeting, cost tracking, contractor evaluation, and future project planning.

 ---